Music/Therapy (MUTH)

 Corequisite(s): MUTH 110.
 Prerequisite(s): MUTH 100.
 Restriction(s): Music majors only.
 Improvement of the functioning of a client or group of clients with physical or mental disabilities through the use of music therapy.
 Discussion of the clients and their progress and other aspects of the clinical work.

-MUTH 200 Methods and Materials in Music Therapy (2 credits)
+MUTH 200 Implementation and Decision Making in the Music Therapy Process (2 credits)

 MUTH 205 Music Therapy Practicum II (1 credit)